kaazing/gateway/doc/admin-reference/r_conf_service.md

 -   Detect a lost cellular (or Mobile) connection or a lost Wi-Fi connection.
 -   Detect a half-closed connection over WebSocket, such as a silent network failure over WebSocket between Gateways.
--   Detect a network failure between the DMZ and Internal Gateway over WebSocket, such as for an Enterprise Shield&trade; topology using forward and reverse connectivity.
+-   Detect a network failure between the DMZ and Internal Gateway over WebSocket, such as for an Enterprise Shield™ topology using forward and reverse connectivity.

 ##### Example